Developik/auction-android-app/README.md

 - **For Unit Tests**:
 - We are running JUnit 4 across all tests, this should automatically download with the launch of the project.
+- All unit tests are located in the `objects` folder.
 - This is under `test`
 - Right click RunUnitTests and click on "Run 'RunUnitTests'" option
+- **For Integration Tests**:
+- This is under `test`
+- All integration tests are located in the `Integration` folder.
+- Right click RunIntegrationTests and click on "Run 'RunIntegrationTests'" option
 - **For Acceptance Tests**:
 - This is under `androidTest`
 - Right click RunAcceptanceTests and click on "Run 'RunAcceptanceTests'" option
+- **Notice**:
+- Regarding ProductLogic, we saw that we needed to both unit test and integration test the product logic.

 ## How to Run Project

 - Press "Run 'App'"
   - This action will start emulator and app should automatically open
-  - Emulator used was a Nexus 7 on Marshmallow (6.0)
+  - Emulator used was a Nexus 7 on Marshmallow (6.0) with Android API 23.

 ## Dependencies